 With the success of the electric mink feeder, Wilt Paulson modified the basic concept and chassis and built a feeder for poultry farms.
 In later years, Wilt would make a host of other farming machinery including modifying the poultry feeder to feed hogs and cows, and making feed sackers.

-Wilt Paulson's friend, Sy Young, owned an FBO called Flightcraft.
-Cy and Wilt noted that towbars often caused damage to nose gear and were overall problematic.
-Cy wondered if the nose gear could be lifted with a scoop to cradle the gear, eliminating the towbar.
+Wilt Paulson's friend, Si King, owned an MRO called Flightcraft at PDX.
+Si and Wilt noted that towbars often caused damage to nose gear and were overall problematic.
+Si wondered if the nose gear could be lifted with a scoop to cradle the gear, eliminating the towbar.
 From this idea, Wilt produced a small electric aircraft tug by turning around the mink feeder chassis and attaching a hydraulic scoop and winch and towbarless towing was born.

 Just like the solution to mink feeding, where size and emissions was an issue, LEKTRO built a forklift to meet the needs of small warehouses and industries that could not use large combustion engine forklifts.
 Some of these forklifts are still used in the LEKTRO factory today.